-During the year, the Company distributed electricity to customers in its distribution services area and continued to improve the overall performance of the distribution network through an investment strategy targeted at delivering improvements in an efficient and cost-effective manner.
-The Company is focused on delivering a reliable and dependable supply of electricity and a high standard of service to its customers.
-The Company made a major commitment to improving customer service, with the introduction of a programme focussed on the development of the customer experience and actions being taken aimed at improving performance in its contact centre services, web services, stakeholder engagement and customer service competencies and complaints handling processes.
+The Company made a major commitment to improving customer service with the introduction of a programme focused on the development of the customer experience and actions being taken aimed at improving performance in its contact centre services, web services and stakeholder engagement, customer service competencies and complaints handling processes.
 A significant number of improvements have already been identified and delivered as part of the overall goal to improve customer satisfaction with the service provided.

-Those improvements included:
+Those improvements include:

-- the introduction of monthly connections surgeries to enable new connections customers to discuss their specific projects with representatives of the Company; - building on the introduction of the interactive voice response system in the customer relations centre in order to take advantage of the latest developments in automatic messaging and to enable the provision of an improved service to customers during power cuts including text and voice-message updates; - launching a new website offering so that customers can self-serve on several service lines and obtain information on power cuts via a smart phone application; - improving the accuracy of the times estimated for the restoration of supply during power cuts that are provided to customers; - continuing to improve under-performing parts of the distribution network by identifying "hot spots" and taking specific action to address the issues in those areas; - maintaining the priority services register so that the Company is aware of people with disabilities or special needs, who may be affected by power cuts and can take appropriate action to assist those people in such circumstances; - undertaking a programme to reduce the number of instances in which the Company fails to meet an electricity guaranteed standard of performance; - undertaking a training programme to provide employees from other parts of the Northern Powergrid Group with the tools and skill sets to handle calls regarding power cuts during periods of peak call demand and supporting that process with the implementation of new voice-over-internet-protocol technology; and - undertaking a major customer service training programme for employees in all areas of the business to provide a service personal to each customer.
+- the introduction of monthly connections surgeries to enable new connections customers to discuss their specific projects with representatives of the Company; - building on the introduction of the interactive voice response system in the customer relations centre in order to take advantage of the latest developments in automatic messaging and to enable the provision of an improved service to customers during power cuts, including text and voice-message updates; - extending the range of stakeholder groups to include groups active in the area of fuel poverty and increasing joint initiatives with other utility companies; - launching an online community to facilitate discussion among stakeholders, to respond to any specific questions raised and to provide a dedicated web area so that stakeholders can 'have their say' and maintain contact with the Company; - launching a new website offering so that customers can self-serve on several service lines and also obtain information on power cuts via a smart phone application; - mobilising developments in customer relationship management information technology in order to support customer service; - developing a social media presence as an additional channel to engage with customers further and to receive feedback on performance; - improving the accuracy of the times provided to customers for the estimated restoration of supply during power cuts; - continuing to improve under-performing parts of the distribution network by identifying "hot spots" and taking specific action to address the issues in those areas; - maintaining the priority services register so that the Company is aware of people with disabilities or special needs who may be affected by power cuts so that it can take appropriate action to assist those people in such circumstances; - undertaking a programme to reduce the number of instances in which the Company fails to meet an electricity guaranteed standard of performance; - undertaking a training programme to provide employees from other parts of the Northern Powergrid Group with the tools and skill sets to handle calls regarding power cuts during periods of peak call demand and supporting that process with the implementation of new voice-over-internet-protocol technology; and - undertaking a major customer service training programme for employees in all areas of the business.